ar-visions/silver/README.md

 ## Transpilation
 C++17 output is likely for now; but C99 is end goal However you will see a language that uses modules to define and allow for code generation in C99 from an efficient component lifecycle as outputted from silver language module.
-I want it to be as reflective and mulable as silver actually is.
+It shall be as reflective and malleable as Silver actually is.
 Also conductive.
-Its not the best but it will be pretty conductive.
+Its not the best but it will be pretty conductive compared to something made of Rust.

 ## Design Features in Works